-I have recently moved to Newcastle University, UK, to begin a Marie Skłodowska-Curie Research Fellowship investigating the neural and endocrine mechanisms the underpin hoarding behaviour in the coal tit, Periparus ater.
+Most recently I have been working on the implementation of non-aversive handling for welfare refinement in laboratory mice funded by the NC3Rs.
+I have recently completed a Marie Skłodowska-Curie Research Fellowship at Newcastle University, UK, that investigated the neural and endocrine mechanisms the underpin hoarding behaviour in the coal tit, Periparus ater.
 With Timothy Boswell and Tom Smulders.

 I received my PhD from The University of Glasgow where I studied Evolutionary Biology and Endocrinology in the blue tit, Cyanistes caeruleus.
 Since completing my PhD I have been conducting experiments with captive house finches, Haemorhous mexicanus, at The University of California Davis, to examine how the social environment influences male song production.
 Although I have mostly conducted research with birds, I have also worked with fish species to investigate the role of cortisol in predator – prey interactions.

 - Ph.D. in Ecology and Evolutionary Biology, The University of Glasgow, UK, Supervisors: Dr Kathryn Arnold and Prof Neil Evans

 - MRes in Ecology and Environmental Management, The University of York, UK

 - BSc (Hons) Zoology, The University of Glasgow, UK